It’s Cottage Season!

 Named Perils – This type of policy provides coverage only for the specific perils stated in your policy.
 Typical perils include fire, explosion and smoke damage.

-For information and tips for keeping your cottage safe and insured, visit the Insurance Bureau of Canada.
-For an insurance quote for your seasonal property please call McDougall Insurance today or go online to receive a free quote.
+For information and tips for keeping your cottage insurance safe and insured, visit the Insurance Bureau of Canada.
+For an insurance quote for your seasonal property please call McDougall Insurance today or go online to receive a free quote insurance.
 Your cottage is for relaxing, not for worrying about your insurance, let an insurance broker remove that burden for you.